-Associate Professor,
+Assistant Professor,

-Department of Mathematics,

-PSNA College of Engineering & Technology,

-Dindigul, Tamilnadu, India.
+Department of Mathematics, PSNA College of Engineering & Technology, Dindigul, Tamilnadu, India.

-Abstract- In this article we have studied a comparison study on matrix inversion and linear system of equations.
+Abstract- In this article we have studied a comparison study on linear system of equations.
 The Present investigation is intended to study a comparative statement between two methods of finding the matrix inverse.
 Numerical examples are provided for the methods.

-Keywords- Matrix Inversion, Linear systems, convergence, iterative.
+Keywords- Linear system of equations, convergence, iterative methods.